dahlbergba/visual-braking/readme.txt

     >> Check on whether a flush is needed for saving checkpointed data on Carbonate.
         >>> It is NOT, because my save() function includes my_file.close(), which automatically flushes the buffer.
 Yay foresight!(?)
+    >> Conduct information analysis on optical variables and deceleration
+    >> Evolve agents to use each of the five kinds of visual information.
+        >>> This was done but I'm going through now and checking for bugs.
+Some surprising results so far.
+        >>> Turns out 100 gens is enough to get recognizable braking behavior but its not very good.
+I have sent several runs to Carbonate to try to get more generations.
+        >>> I've set up what should be a FINAL run.
+It will run for 24 hours and save my data along the way, every 30 minutes.
+        >> Evolve agents with perturbations and see how agents handle them.
+    >> Develop brake force perturbation (probably in FF).
+    >> Develop position perturbation (probably in FF).
+    >> Develop delay perturbation (probably in FF).